 Bullying can take several forms, including

 Cyberbullying is using digital media (such as emails, texts, tweets, and social media sites) to purposely embarrass or communicate false or hostile information about another child.
-"Sexting," which is the act of sharing sexually charged messages or photographs (usually via cell phone), can be a form of cyberbullying if the messages or photographs are purposefully shared with other people to embarrass or harm the child who originated the message or photograph.
+"Sexting," which is the act of sharing sexually charged messages, photographs, or videos (usually via cell phone), can be a form of cyberbullying if the messages or images are purposefully shared with other people to embarrass or harm the child who originated the message or image.

-Victims may tell family members or friends they are being bullied, but they are often too embarrassed and frightened to tell an adult.
+Children who are bullied may tell family members or friends, but they are often too embarrassed and frightened to tell teachers or other adults in a position of authority (such as coaches).
 Teachers are often unaware that bullying is going on.
-Victims may refuse to go to school, appear sad or withdrawn, or become moody.
-Victims are also at risk of physical injury, poor self-esteem, and anxiety.
+Victims of bullying may refuse to go to school, appear sad or withdrawn, or become moody.
+They are also at risk of self-inflicted injury, poor self-esteem, and anxiety.
 Many victims of bullying become bullies themselves.

-Victims need reassurance that bullying is always unacceptable.
-Victims can respond to the bully by
+Children who are bullied need reassurance that bullying is always unacceptable.
+They can respond to the bully by

-For safety reasons, victims should not directly confront the bully.
-Victims should be taught to ignore and not be bothered by the bully, which reduces the bully's satisfaction and eventually lessens the bullying.
-Praising the victim's courage for reporting bullying can begin to rebuild the victim's self-esteem.
+For safety reasons, victims of bullying should not directly confront the bully.
+Children should be taught to ignore and not be bothered by the bully, which reduces the bully's satisfaction and eventually lessens the bullying.
+Praising the victim's courage for reporting bullying can begin to rebuild self-esteem.

 If bullying occurs at school, parents should inform school officials.
-The victim's parents should also inform the bully's parents but should avoid confrontation, which could be counterproductive by making the bully's parents defensive.
-Victims may fear that telling the bully's parents will worsen bullying, but it often stops bullying, particularly if the discussion is positive and not accusatory, but instead focuses on the harmful behavior.
+The parents of the child who has been bullied may or may not feel comfortable informing the bully's parents but should avoid confrontation, which could be counterproductive by making the bully's parents defensive.
+Victims may fear that telling the bully's parents will worsen bullying, but it often stops bullying, particularly if the discussion is positive and not accusatory, but instead is focused on the harmful behavior.

-Counseling is recommended for the victim and for the child who is doing the bullying.
+Counseling is recommended for both the child who has been bullied and for the child who is doing the bullying.
 Often, bullies are expressing their unmet needs or modeling the aggressive behavior of a parent or older sibling.